kawa-kokosowa/staticfuzz/README.md

 # staticfuzz
 http://staticfuzz.com/

-I have ten memories of anonymous people.

-If I make a new memory, I forget the eleventh oldest.
+I'll tell you ten memories of anonymous people, from oldest to newest.
+When we make a new memory, I forget the oldest to make room.

 ## Running